 A new nobility

 Claudius’ speech failed to convince the assembly.
 Stolo and Sextius were re-elected and managed to introduce a new bill which was accepted by the people.
 The Lex Licinia Sextia was passed in 367 BCE.
 A year later, Sextius himself became the first plebeian consul (and Appius claimed that his ambition to hold the consulship was the main reason behind the bill).
 To soothe patrician feelings, new offices were created which would for the moment only be open to patricians.
 The first was the office of praetor, a magistrate charged with the administration of justice, the other the office of aedilis curulis (curule aedile), who was responsible for Rome’s grain supply, maintenance of buildings and temples and the organisation of games.
 Eventually these offices were opened to plebeians as well.
 Rich and distinguished plebeians could now hold all the magistracies.
-The old, exclusively patrician aristocracy gradually disappeared and was replaced by a new, mixed aristocracy of both patricians and plebeians: the nobilitas.
+The old, almost exclusively patrician aristocracy gradually disappeared and was replaced by a new, mixed aristocracy of both patricians and plebeians: the nobilitas.
 This new nobility was at times just as conservative as the old nobility.
 So the opening of offices to plebeians led to a new aristocracy rather than to true democracy.

 Even though it was perfectly legal for the Roman people to elect two plebeian consuls, it was not until 172 BCE that this actually occurred, almost 200 years after the Lex Licinia Sextia was adopted.
 In 215 BCE, two plebeian candidates had been elected in the consular elections, but the election of one of them was challenged on religious grounds.
 Thunder was heard during the ceremony in which the newly elected consul Marcellus accepted his office.
 This was a bad omen, especially now that the Romans were locked in a death struggle with the Carthaginian general Hannibal.
 The patricians immediately started spreading the rumour that the gods were displeased because of the election of two plebeians.
 Marcellus decided to lay down his office, and the patrician candidate Fabius Maximus was elected in his stead.
 This incident shows that it is one thing to change the law, but another to change deeply rooted traditions.